nicolas-sabbatini/nikcodes-website/content/about_me.md

 # Hi there 👋!
 I am Nik.

-I am a full stack developer currently working at [Santex](https://santexgroup.com/), and studying computer science in [Famaf](https://www.famaf.unc.edu.ar/).
+I am a full stack developer currently working at [MODO](https://www.modo.com.ar/) as a backend developer, and studying computer science in [Famaf](https://www.famaf.unc.edu.ar/).

 I am a native Spanish speaker and also fluent in English.